Breville Oracle Jet Review: Worth the Wait?

 As I mentioned earlier, I’m a little disappointed by Breville’s decision to abandon the dual boiler system in favor of its ThermoJet heating.

 I encountered the ThermoJet system when I tested the Breville Barista Touch Impress, and while it’s super quick and energy efficient, there are drawbacks.
-For starters, you’ll need to purge the group head several times before it’s at the correct temperature for extraction.
-What’s more, you’ll be dealing with a cold portafilter.
-Finally, you won’t be able to make espresso and steam milk simultaneously like you can with the Oracle Touch.
+For starters, you have to purge the group head several times before it’s at the correct temperature for extraction.
+What’s more, you’re often dealing with a cold portafilter.

 With all that said, Breville claims the Oracle Jet will consistently deliver water at 199.4 degrees Fahrenheit (93 degrees Celsius) which is optimal for espresso extraction.
 Plus, the machine’s PID controller allows you to adjust the brewing temperature in 1-degree increments, which is rather impressive.